meetuparchive/swarm-constants/README.md

 ## Overview
 This project follows these steps to create distributions:

-0. Read all JSON files in [`properties/`](https://github.com/meetup/swarm-constants/tree/master/properties)
+0. Read all JSON files in [`properties/`](https://github.com/meetup/swarm-constants/tree/master/properties).
+The properties defined in these files are known as "style properties".
 1. `style-dictionary` transforms keys and properties from JSON into an intermediate format, a plain JS object referred to as "dictionary".
 2. `style-dictionary` then can generate distributions from the "dictionary" object based on formats/templates specified in `config.json`